pitboxdev/dynamic-store-zustand/README.md

 ## 🧹 Cleanup & Navigation

-By default, all dynamic stores are **reset automatically** when route change is triggered via `resetDynamicStores`.
+By default, dynamic stores are persistent.
+You can trigger cleanup manually when the route changes or when a component unmounts.

 ### Config Options